Laurin Heinrich: Porsche competition

 Ahead of the 2023 season, Heinrich was promoted to contracted Porsche Driver status.
 Heinrich was also selected for financial support from the ADAC and DMSB as part of their Motorsport Team Germany program.
 With that backing, he took on a drive in the Deutsche Tourenwagen Masters for the first time in his career, piloting a Porsche 911 GT3 R for KÜS Team Bernhard.
 During his maiden season, Heinrich claimed two podium finishes, finishing second at both the Nürburgring and Red Bull Ring, adding his first pole position in the series in Austria as well.
 He supplemented his DTM program with a drive in the GT World Challenge Europe Endurance Cup with Rutronik Racing, joining Dennis Olsen and Thomas Preining in a Pro class entry.
-The trio claimed a single podium in the final round at Barcelona, finishing the season 7th in the overall points classification.
+The trio claimed a single podium in the final round at Barcelona, finishing the season seventh in the overall points classification.
 Heinrich also added a one-off appearance in the Sprint Cup alongside Ayhancan Güven at Zandvoort.

+A negative highlight of Heinrich's 2023 season came at the 24 Hours of Nürburgring.
+Making his debut for Dinamic GT, Heinrich lost control of his Porsche at night and crashed into the fan-favourite Dacia Logan at the Stefan Bellof S section of the Nordschleife.
+The damage to the Dacia was "irreparable", with Ollis Garage Racing quoted as saying "the project is dead".
+However, the car made a return in 2024 after a full rebuild.
+Heinrich was fined €3000 and apologised for the incident.